About Mind the Gap

 The brief

-The team at Mind the Gap also wanted to ensure that users of all abilities would be able to navigate the site to find all the information they could be looking for.
-This means they needed us to really think about the user journey and user experience to guarantee that content and calls to action flowed well across the site.
+The team at Mind the Gap also wanted to ensure that users of all abilities would be able to navigate the website to find all the information they could be looking for.
+This means they needed us to really think about the user journey and user experience to guarantee that content and calls to action flowed well across the website.

 raised click-through rate